insin/nwb/CONTRIBUTING.md

   This takes a few minutes to run and requires network access to install dependencies for tests which create projects.

-  The last set of tests check that nwb exits correctly when running `nwb test` in a project, so you'll see output for the failure of these tests.
+  The last set of tests check that nwb exits correctly when running `nwb test` in a project, so you'll see *expected* failure output for these tests at the end of the run.
 On a successful test run, the last line will be something along the lines of `90 passing (3m)`.

 - `npm run test:coverage` is the same as the above, plus creation of a code coverage report.